Bloch type spaces on the unit ball of a Hilbert space: Introduction

 \section{Introduction}

-The classical Bloch space of holomorphic functions on the unit disk $\mathbb{D}$ of $\mathbb{C}$ was extended to the higher dimension cases.
-In 1975, K.T.
-Hahn introduced the notion of Bloch functions on bounded homogeneous domains in $\mathbb{C}^{n}$ using terminology from differential geometry \cite{Hahn}.
-In \cite{Timoney1,Timoney2}, R.M.
-Timoney studied further Bloch functions on bounded homogeneous domains in terms of the Bergman metric.
-In \cite{Krantz-Ma}, S.G.
-Krantz and D. Ma considered function theoretic and functional analytic properties of Bloch functions on strongly pseudoconvex domain.
+The classical Bloch space of holomorphic functions on the unit disk $\mathbb{D}$ of the complex plane $\mathbb{C}$ was extended to the higher dimension cases.
+In 1975, K. T. Hahn introduced the notion of Bloch functions on bounded homogeneous domains in $\mathbb{C}^{n}$ using terminology from differential geometry \cite{Hahn}.
+In \cite{Timoney1,Timoney2}, R. M. Timoney studied further Bloch functions on bounded homogeneous domains in terms of the Bergman metric.
+In \cite{Krantz-Ma}, S. G. Krantz and D. Ma considered function theoretic and functional analytic properties of Bloch functions on strongly pseudoconvex domain.
 To have a more complete insight on the theory of the Bloch space in the finite dimensional space, see the book \cite{Zhu} by Zhu.

-Recently, Bloch functions on the unit ball of an infinite-dimensional Hilbert space have been studied in \cite{Blasco}.
+Recently, Bloch functions on the unit ball of an infinite-dimensional complex Hilbert space have been studied by Blasco, Galindo and Miralles \cite{Blasco}.
 In this article, we shall continue the study in \cite{Blasco} and consider Bloch type spaces on the unit ball of a Hilbert space.
-Especially, we give four norms of the Bloch type space and show their equivalences and present some other equivalent characterizations for Bloch functions from the geometric perspective which are the infinite-dimensional generalization of \cite[Theorem 3.4]{Timoney1}.
+Especially, we give four semi-norms of the Bloch type space and show their equivalences and present some other equivalent characterizations for Bloch functions from the geometric perspective which are the infinite-dimensional generalization of \cite[Theorem 3.4]{Timoney1}.